kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_water.md

 ### Hazards
 - **Microorganisms**: Water may contain bacteria, viruses, and parasites that can cause illness.
 Boiling water kills most microorganisms, but some may require additional treatment.
 More likely to be present in stagnant water.
-  - **Giardia**: A common waterborne parasite that causes severe gastrointestinal distress.
-  - **Cryptosporidium**: Another common waterborne parasite that can cause severe diarrhea and other symptoms.
-Boil water to kill these parasites or use a commercial filter that states it can remove them.
 - **Chemicals**: Water may contain chemicals from industrial or agricultural runoff.
 Purification may not remove all chemical contaminants.